 With your hire you get locks, lights, pumps, a basic toolkit and racks.
 For a small extra fee you can add on rear panniers, front panniers and even a child seat so everyone can come along.
 Prices start from £40 for four hours but you can also book for a full day, full weekend or even take your bike home for a week!
 If you have any other requirements Bristol Tandem are happy to make you a bespoke hire too.
 And remember, hire is for two people which makes the price very reasonable.

 Picking up is easy and currently outside at your choice of ‘collection hubs’ around the Bristol area.
 Simply choose the most convenient for you and turn up.
 If you are taking the bikes home you will get assistance fitting the bike into your boot or roof.
 The British Circe Helios Tandems will also be adjusted for your specific measurements and are suitable for city cycling and touring (no mountain biking on them I’m afraid).
 The thicker, puncture resistant tyres make for a very comfortable ride, even over bumpy tracks and with the tool kit and accessories you’ll be well equipped for your tour.
-Helmets are not for hire so you will have to provide your own if you want to wear one which is advised but not a requirement.
-They do insist however that any child under 12 bring a helmet or they will not hire the bike to you.
+Helmets are provided in the price and it is requested that children wear helmets whilst on the tandem – adults are free to choose for themselves but is advisable that a helmet should be worn.

 Due to COVID they are no longer offering their delicious hamper options where you get a picnic hamper filled with fantastic Bristol foodstuffs.
 Hopefully this service will resume in the not too distant future.